Shiawassee River water or watershed scenery in Michigan

 Best flows

 Use RiverReports and USGS 04144500 at Owosso together.
-Stable flow is best for reading banks, wood, and current seams; high or storm-colored water should move the plan to protected banks or another day.
+Stable flow is best for reading banks, wood, and current seams.
+High or storm-colored water should move the plan to protected banks or another day.

-When to skip
+When to leave

 Skip wading when flow is high, access is flooded or muddy, storms have changed clarity, wetland exits are uncertain, or the chosen water-trail segment lacks a clear take-out.